secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/youtube/index.html.md

 ## Why not Google Drive

-Google Drive is not intended to process video distrubtion and, as a result, lengthy uploading and processing times are common.
+Google Drive is not intended to process video distribution and, as a result, lengthy uploading and processing times are common.
 Google drive can create a number of issues including the following:

 1. Long upload times (in some cases up to 10 hours for longer content) that risk failing before completion.
 1. Extended processing time, as Google Drive is not intended to quickly turn around video for playback.